kubespray-offline/kubespray-offline/README.md

 * load-push-images.sh
     - Load all container images to containerd.
     - Tag and push them to the private registry.
+* extract-kubespray.sh
+    - Extract kubespray tarball and apply all patches.

 You can configure port number of nginx and private registry in config.sh.